20% off-the-job training explained

-According to the SFA’s apprenticeships funding rules, all new standards must contain 20% off-the-job training.
+According to the ESFA’s apprenticeships funding rules, all new standards must contain 20% off-the-job training.

-This may seem like a fairly reasonable statement, but this rule has been causing controversy throughout the sector for weeks.
+This may seem like a fairly reasonable statement, but this rule has been causing controversy throughout the sector.
 But why?

 We look at the five major flaws in the system – and find the solution!